bella-jy/mmEMP/README.md

   ```
 ## Getting started
 ### 1. Temporal alignment
-  The multi-modal data collected under the ROS system often suffers from asynchrony issues, necessitating alignment based on timestamps for effective integration.
+  Due to the ambiguity in clock synchronization with ROS, we need to align the data based on timestamps.
   ```
   cd mmEMP/data/dataset/your_dataset
   python temporal_alignment.py